-Keep firearms stored unloaded and locked in a safe with ammunition stored separately.
+Keep firearms stored unloaded and locked in a safe, with ammunition stored separately.
 Do not show your child where you have stored the firearm, ammunition, or key.
 Children simply do not understand how dangerous firearms can be despite your warnings.
-Exposure to second hand smoke greatly increases the risk of heart and lung diseases in your child.
-For your health as well as your child's health, please stop smoking.
-Vapor from e-cigarettes may also be harmful, so avoid second hand exposure by not vaping or smoking around your child or in the car.
+Exposure to secondhand smoke greatly increases the risk of heart and lung diseases in your child.
+For your health, as well as your child's, please stop smoking.
+Vapor from e-cigarettes may also be harmful, so avoid secondhand exposure by not vaping or smoking around your child or in the car.

-Your child should be using a belt-positioning booster-seat, regardless of age, until she is 4'9".
-This positions her correctly with the seat-belt crossing her chest rather than her neck and the lap belt across her hips rather than her abdomen.
-The correct position of the seat-belt is important in prevention of serious injuries.
-Children should not ride in the front seat until 13 years old.
+Your child should be using a belt-positioning booster seat, regardless of age, until they are 4'9" tall.
+This ensures correct position with the seatbelt crossing the chest rather than the neck and the lap belt across the hips rather than the abdomen.
+The correct position of the seat belt is important in prevention of serious injuries.
+Children should not ride in the front seat until 13 years of age.
 Your own safe driving behaviors are important as well.
 Use a seat belt.
 Do not put the car in drive until everyone is buckled in.
 Do not drive under the influence of drugs or alcohol, and do not text or use mobile devices while driving.
-Children should use a properly fitted, approved helmet every time when riding a bike or skating.
-Children this age are not old enough to ride a bike at or after dusk, instruct your child to come back home when the sun begins to set.
+Children should use a properly fitted, approved helmet every time when riding a bike or scooter and when skating.
+Children at this age are not old enough to ride a bike at or after dusk; instruct your child to come back home when the sun begins to set.